South East Sussex

 • Ninkaci Unit 9 The Enterprise Centre Eastbourne BN21 1BD Telephone(01323) 573528

 A craft beer store and tap room recognised for local ale run by the proprietors of the Crown in the Old Town.
 It is located inside Eastbourne Enterprise Centre adjacent to the railway station, convenient for train and bus services.
 The centre, previously a goods depot for the former L.B.S.C.
 Railway company now hosts independent shops and fooderies.
 Evening access when centre is closed is via a rear door.
 Real ale is dispensed from KeyKegs.
 There is a monthly jazz and soul club and a resident Saturday DJ.
-The local CAMRA branch has awarded it 'Top Scorer in the National Beer Scoring Scheme' for 2020/2021 and for Bars in 2022 and 2023.
+The local CAMRA branch has awarded it 'Top Scorer in the National Beer Scoring Scheme for Bars' in 2022 and 2023.
+These two awards were presented on the same evening and the presentation picture shows proprietors Jo and Andy either side of Branch Chair Matt.

 • Ewhurst Green